adekurniawann/k3s/README.md

 ### High Avaliability
 #### Preparation
 1. Reqruitment
-   a.
-1 server load-balancer
+   - 1 server load-balancer
-   b.
-1 DB-external(mysql)
+   - 1 DB-external(mysql)
-   c.
-2 or more server-nodes(masters)
+   - 2 or more server-nodes(masters)
-   d.
-2 or more server-workers
+   - 2 or more server-workers
 2. setup server load-balancer
    a. create an nginx load-balancer to handle trafic of server nodes
    b. make sure that every nodes(load-balancer, server nodes, worker nodes) are connected